vrtulka23/scinumtools/docs/source/dip/intro/example.rst

 .. code-block:: python

-   from dipsl import DIP
-   from dipsl.settings import Format
+   from dipsl import DIP, Format

 Multiple code sources (from strings, or files) can be loaded and combined into one parameter list.
 Files containing DIP code should have an extension ``.dip``, otherwise they will be interpreted as normal text files.